Explicit kinematic equations for degree-4 rigid origami vertices, Euclidean and non-Euclidean: Introduction

 \section{Introduction}

-The folding of stiff, two-dimensional materials along straight crease line segments so that the material remains planar between creases, commonly known as \textit{rigid-foldable origami}, has garnered the attention of designers, engineers, and physicists as a source of easy-to-manufacture, collapsable mechanisms for use in everything from metamaterials to solar sail deployment in space to furniture design \cite{Fulton21,YOrigami,Silverberg1,YouSci14}.
-Of particular interest have been origami structures whose \textit{crease patterns}, the planar graph of line segments where the material is folded, are made of degree-4 vertices, as such vertices have only one degree of freedom and thus give controllable folding mechanics.
-Many studies of degree-4 vertices have focused on the \textit{developable}, aka Euclidean case where the sum of the sector angles $\alpha_1,\ldots, \alpha_4$ between creases is $2\pi$ \cite{Fang16,Waitukaitis16,Stern17,Luca19,Feng20,He20,Jigsaw20}.
-More recent studies have explored the foldings of non-developable, aka non-Euclidean degree-4 vertices \cite{Toptrans20,NEO20}, revealing that very different mechanical behavior can be present in the \textit{synclastic case} of an elliptic, convex polyhedral cone crease pattern where the sector angles have $\sum\alpha_i < 2\pi$ and the \textit{anticlastic case} of a hyperbolic vertex with $\sum\alpha_i > 2\pi$.
+The folding of stiff, two-dimensional materials along straight crease line segments so that the material remains planar between creases is commonly known as \textit{rigid-foldable origami}.
+It has garnered the attention of designers, engineers, and physicists as a source of easy-to-manufacture, collapsible mechanisms for use in everything from metamaterials to solar sail deployment in space to furniture design \cite{Fulton21,YOrigami,Silverberg1,YouSci14}.
+Of particular interest have been rigid origami structures that flex with only a single degree of freedom, thus giving controllable folding mechanics.
+One way to study such mechanics is to quantify the \textit{folding angle} at each crease as the origami structure flexes.
+A folding angle $\rho_i$ is the amount the material deviates from a flat, unfolded state at a crease $e_i$; see Figure~\ref{fig0}(a).
+When four creases meet at a vertex, as in Figure~\ref{fig0}(b), the folding mechanism will have one degree of freedom, meaning that one crease's folding angle will determine the folding angles of the other three creases.
+Finding equations for these determined folding angles in terms of the indeterminate folding angle has been an essential part of many studies of rigid origami in applications \cite{Fang16,Feng20,Tachi15,Silverberg2}.
+Such folding angle equations provide a pure mathematical model of rigid folding that ignores thickness of the material or bending energy at the creases.
+They nonetheless provide valuable information on the configuration and relative speeds of the folded creases as the mechanism flexes.

-A full understanding of the folding kinematics of degree-4 vertices can be gained from the relationships between the \textit{folding angles} $\rho_i$ of the creases $e_i$ between sector angles $\alpha_{i-1}$ and $\alpha_{i}$ (where the indices are taken cyclically, mod 4).
-The folding angle of a crease is the signed angle by which it deviates from the flat, unfolded state, where $\rho_i>0$ indicates that the crease $e_i$ is folded as a \textit{valley} crease and $\rho_i<0$ means $e_i$ is a \textit{mountain} crease.